 Final thoughts on Awenda Provincial Park hiking

 I highly recommend a visit to Awenda Provincial Park.
-It’s a perfect destination for families and in spring and fall the beauty of the forest will take your breath away.
+It’s a perfect destination for families and in spring and fall the beauty of hiking in the forest will take your breath away.

 Further reading on hiking in Ontario